RishiHazra/Tensorflow-practise-from-basics-/CNN/Readme.txt

-CNN model implementation for classification of data
+CNN model implementation for classification of text data.